 Mullowney’s has perfected the legal consumer experience by making legal services simpler and more affordable for clients to use and by making lawyers more accessible and responsive.
-By improving efficiency in the workload of our lawyers, we are able to focus more attention on each of our clients.
+By improving efficiency in our workload, we are able to focus more attention on each of our clients.
 Also, by utilizing the latest in communications technology, we are able to achieve unparalleled levels of client interaction.

 Mullowney’s represents clients in numerous areas of law.
 See our Practice Areas page for more information.

 J.L.
-Lee Mullowney (“Lee”) is the principal lawyer at Mullowney’s, a unique, civil litigation boutique located atop the Fairmont Chateau Laurier Hotel in beautiful downtown Ottawa.
+Lee Mullowney (“Lee”) is an Ottawa lawyer and the principal at Mullowney’s, a unique, civil litigation boutique located atop the Fairmont Chateau Laurier Hotel in beautiful downtown Ottawa.

 Lee was born in Ottawa, received his formal legal education at the University of Ottawa, and has strong, deep ties to the city and its legal community.